 What do these texts discuss?

-A: Theology, philosophy, mythology, Vedic yajna, Yoga, agamic rituals, and temple building, among other topics.
+, Vedic yajna, Yoga, agamic rituals, and temple building, among other topics.

 Major scriptures include the Vedas and Upanishads, the Bhagavad Gita, and the what?